drupol/not-a-number.io/_posts/random/2019-04-07-eufossa-hackathon-security-php-symfony.md

 During the first weekend of April 2019, a [hackathon](https://en.wikipedia.org/wiki/Hackathon) was held in [Silverquare Triomphe venue](https://silversquare.eu/location/triomphe/) in Brussels.

-The organizer, [the European Commission](https://ec.europa.eu/), and a community of carefully selected developers were kept in an amazing place.
+The organizer, [the European Commission](https://ec.europa.eu/), and a community of carefully selected developers participated to a hackathon in an amazing place.

 The goal of having such an amount of skills contained in one single place, is to participate to the [EU-FOSSA hackathon](https://eufossahackathon.bemyapp.com/) that
 [the European Commission](https://ec.europa.eu/) organised and funded.